entelognathus/agnathan-phylogeny/agnathan character list.md

 127. Dermal head covering in adult state: 0, micromeric; 1, large (macromeric) dermal plates or shield.
 > Miyashita *et al*.
 (2019), Character 1; Miyashita *et al*.
 (2021), Character 1; Dearden *et al*.
 (2023), Character 1.

-In previous versions of this matrix (Miyashita et al.45,46) Astraspis is scored as micromeric for this character despite the fact that is has a dermal skeleton formed from polyodontode tesserae30,33.
+> - Dearden *et al*.
+(2023): “In previous versions of this matrix (Miyashita et al.45,46) Astraspis is scored as micromeric for this character despite the fact that is has a dermal skeleton formed from polyodontode tesserae30,33.
 For the sake of consistency with other scorings we have kept this and scored Astraspis and Eriptychius as micromeric, but we note that mesomery is arguably as similar to